-V-A - MEDIATION PROCESS
+V-A- MEDIATION PROCESS

-- 1. Where there is a disagreement between the parties with regard to the interpretation of this agreement and the parties at the local level have not succeeded in settling this disagreement, the following process shall apply: - a) As soon as one is aware of the disagreement, it shall be submitted to the UCCO-SACC-CSN National Executive and to senior CSC management; - b) From that point, the parties have thirty (30) days to settle the disagreement; - c) At the end of the thirty (30) day period mentioned at point b), if the disagreement continues to exist, the parties will request the immediate intervention of one of the mediators whose name appears on the list established by the parties. - d) The meeting with the mediator shall be held within thirty (30) days of the request. - e) Should the parties not reach an agreement, the mediator shall make a recommendation to them on the same day of the meeting. - f) A list of mediators shall be drawn up by the parties. - 2.
+- 1. Where there is a disagreement between the parties with regard to the interpretation of this agreement and the parties at the local level have not succeeded in settling this disagreement, the following process shall apply: - a) As soon as one is aware of the disagreement, it shall be submitted to the UCCO-SACC- CSN National Executive and to senior CSC management; - b) From that point, the parties have thirty (30) days to settle the disagreement; - c) At the end of the thirty (30) day period mentioned at point b), if the disagreement continues to exist, the parties will request the immediate intervention of a mediator as agreed to by the parties. - d) The meeting with the mediator shall be held within thirty (30) days of the request. - e) Should the parties not reach an agreement, the mediator shall make a recommendation to them on the same day of the meeting. - 2.
 Where applicable, the costs related to the mediation shall be assumed by the CSC.

-GLOBAL AGREEMENT BETWEEN CORRECTIONAL SERVICE CANADA (CSC) AND THE UNION OF CANADIAN CORRECTIONAL OFFICERS -SYNDICAT DES AGENTS CORRECTIONNELS DU CANADA - CSN (UCCO-SACC-CSN)
+GLOBAL AGREEMENT BETWEEN CORRECTIONAL SERVICE CANADA (CSC) AND THE UNION OF CANADIAN CORRECTIONAL OFFICERS - SYNDICAT DES AGENTS CORRECTIONNELS DU CANADA - CSN (UCCO-SACC-CSN)